 Elliptic Curve

-The Elliptic Curve (EC) cryptosystem (also related to ECDSA) in this document the one described in the ANSI X9.62 and X9.63 standards developed by the ANSI X9F1 working group.
+The Elliptic Curve (EC) cryptosystem (also related to ECDSA) in this document was originally based on the one described in the ANSI X9.62 and X9.63 standards developed by the ANSI X9F1 working group.

+The EC cryptosystem developed by the ANSI X9F1 working group was created at a time when EC curves were always represented in their Weierstrass form.
+Since that time, new curves represented in Edwards form (RFC 8032) and Montgomery form (RFC 7748) have become more common.
+To support these new curves, the EC cryptosystem in this document has been extended from the original.
+Additional key generation mechanisms have been added as well as an additional signature generation mechanism.

-Table 28, Elliptic Curve Mechanisms vs. Functions
+Table 1, Elliptic Curve Mechanisms vs. Functions